HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 There is no need to restrict yourself to just one rectangle like above, though.

 For example, you could try to generate an HFP subscription for all `ongoing` vehicles in the minimal geographic area encompassing the Kontula borough with the precision of two digits in the fractional part.

+### Querying a trip corresponding to a vehicle position

+The Routing API can be used to query a trip correspoding to a vehicle position message.
+<br/>See [this example](../../1-routing-api/routes/#fuzzytrip) on how to check if a vehicle is wheelchair accessible.

 ## Further reading